alexandre-touret/alexandre-touret.github.io/content/posts/jpa_spring_data_query_optimisations.en.md

 ### Observe your database
-We often forget that database platforms provides valuable tools to analyse your queries.
+We often forget that database platforms provide valuable tools to analyse your queries.
 Once you have pointed out the time/resource consuming queries, you must check if your database query is time-consuming because, for instance, does a full scan of your table.

-To do that, you can check the SQL queries execution plan.
+For doing that, you can check the SQL queries execution plan.

-If you use [PostgreSQL (what else)](https://www.postgresql.org/), you can get these insights using the [``EXPLAIN``](https://www.postgresql.org/docs/current/sql-explain.html) command.
+If you use [PostgreSQL (_what else_)](https://www.postgresql.org/), you can get these insights using the [``EXPLAIN``](https://www.postgresql.org/docs/current/sql-explain.html) command.

-## Checks your relations
+## Check your relations
 Let's go back to our Java application.
-One of the main points of interest of any JPA (and SQL) queries is how your entity is joined with others.
+One of the main points of attention of any JPA (and SQL) queries is how your entity is joined with others.
 Every jointure brings costs and complexity.

 For JPA queries, you must check first if your relation between two objects should be either [``EAGER`` or ``LAZY``](https://docs.oracle.com/javaee/7/api/javax/persistence/FetchType.html).